 - Eminent domain is an option of last resort when all other options have been unsuccessful.
 In this case, the utility company may exercise its right to use the easement or property through court actions.
 Independent appraisers, through the court, will determine a fair price to be paid for the land.

-Property owners are compensated for rights of way regardless of how they are acquired.
-If the acquisition process proceeds through the court, the court determines the compensation.
-The value of the right of way is determined using several different sources, including the assessor’s records, an appraiser’s corridor study and local comparable sales.
+Property owners are compensated for a right-of-way or easement, regardless of how it is acquired.
+Idaho Power’s ROW agents work directly with an affected property owner to negotiate compensation.
+The value of the ROW is determined using several different sources, including the assessor’s records, current land value, appraisals of similar properties in the area and local comparable sales.